Judge tosses indictments over deadly COVID-19 outbreak at Massachusetts veterans' home | Law-Order

 Judge tosses indictments over deadly COVID-19 outbreak at Massachusetts veterans' home

-"There was insufficient reasonably trustworthy evidence presented to the grand jury that, had these two dementia units not been merged, the medical condition of these five veterans would have been materially different," McDonough wrote.
-He said the indictments also needed to be dismissed due to insufficient evidence that Walsh and Clinton fit the definition of "caretakers" under a state law governing the elder neglect charges.

 A Massachusetts judge on Monday dismissed indictments against two former leaders of a veterans home who were charged with criminal neglect for their roles in handling a COVID-19 outbreak that killed 76 people.

-The criminal case against former Holyoke Soldiers' Home Superintendent Bennett Walsh and former Medical Director David Clinton was believed to be the first to be filed nationally tied to an outbreak at a U.S. nursing facility during the pandemic.
+A Massachusetts judge on Monday dismissed indictments against two former leaders of a veterans home who were charged with criminal neglect for their roles in handling a COVID-19 outbreak that killed 76 people.
+The criminal case against former Holyoke Soldiers' Home Superintendent Bennett Walsh and former Medical Director David Clinton was believed to be the first in the nation tied to a COVID-19 outbreak at a U.S. nursing facility.

+The outbreak at the Soldiers' Home, a 247-bed, state-run facility in Holyoke that provides healthcare, nursing and other services to veterans, was one of the deadliest to occur at a U.S. nursing facility.
+Michael Jennings, Walsh's lawyer, said he was "certainly happy the judge agreed with our arguments," while noting the case was not over, as the state could appeal.

+Massachusetts Attorney General Maura Healey's office, which brought the charges, is evaluating its options, said spokesperson Jillian Fennimore.
+"We are very disappointed in today's ruling, especially on behalf of the innocent victims and families harmed by the defendants' actions," she said.

-Those charges concerned five specific veterans whom Justice Edward McDonough in Hampden County Superior Court said had already been exposed to COVID-19 before the dementia units were merged.
-"There was insufficient reasonably trustworthy evidence presented to the grand jury that, had these two dementia units not been merged, the medical condition of these five veterans would have been materially different," McDonough wrote.
+Those charges concerned five specific veterans whom Justice Edward McDonough in Hampden County Superior Court said had already been exposed to COVID-19 before the merger.
+"There was insufficient reasonably trustworthy evidence presented to the grand jury that, had these two dementia units not been merged, the medical condition of these five veterans would have been materially different," McDonough wrote https://tmsnrt.rs/3FCAVTT.

-He said the indictments also needed to be dismissed due to insufficient evidence that Walsh and Clinton fit the definition of "caretakers" under a state law governing the elder neglect charges.
-Michael Jennings, a lawyer for Walsh, said the case was not over since the state could appeal.
-Jillian Fennimore, Healey's spokesperson, said her office was evaluating its legal options.
+He said Walsh and Clinton also did not fit the definition of "caretakers" under the state's elder abuse law.

-“We are very disappointed in today’s ruling, especially on behalf of the innocent victims and families harmed by the defendants’ actions," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)